Dry eyes are more than an annoyance. Anyone who suffers from chronic dryness knows that virtually every aspect of your life can suffer.

-Burning, itchy, or gritty eyes could mean you suffer from dry eye, a condition which affects nearly 5 million Americans, according to the American Academy of Ophthalmology.
+Burning, itchy, or gritty eyes could mean you suffer from dry eye syndrome, a condition which affects nearly 5 million Americans, according to the American Academy of Ophthalmology.
 Although the condition is very common, it is also very misunderstood.
 In order to prescribe the appropriate treatment, the doctors at Silicon Valley Eye Physicians use state-of-the-art technology to accurately diagnose and treat your unique case.
 We are one of the only practices in Sunnyvale, CA, Santa Clara, and the surrounding Bay Area equipped with these innovative diagnostic tools, and we perform an initial scanning for dry eye on a complimentary basis during each routine eye exam.
-We offer comprehensive dry eye patient education and services including:

 Our team can help you understand how dry eye is affecting your life and administer the treatment you deserve.